chrisvanndy/MindAR_BusinessCard/README.md

 3. Use the devices camera to find the target image.
 4. Using a mouse or finger touches, explore the 3D UI (Play Video, click to external links) the camera must keep the target image in frame to display the 3D UI.

+## ABOUT THE PROJECT
+This WebXR business card was built as a light weight alternative to linking peers and industry professionals to a static portfolio.
+The Project utilizes image detection to launch a 3D user interface which in and of itself showcases XR development skills.
+The UI anchors to a target image (business card) and allows users to experience my work in a world space, watch a short video of the work I've completed this year, and navigate to my external social media profiles.

+## THE GOAL
+Many people will have their first experience with XR technologies today.
+It is my goal to continue innovating and creating works that anyone with a smart device can easily access and engage with without needing access to a headset or application download.
+I believe this is the future of XR, marketing, and digital experience.
 ## BUILT WITH
 My Augmented Reality Business Card was built with
 - [MindAR](https://hiukim.github.io/mind-ar-js-doc/)